mesosphere-backup/dcos-vagrant/examples/kube-oinker/README.md

 ## Add Multiverse Package Repository

 Kubernetes and etcd are in the Multiverse repo.
-So the Multiverse must be added to the DCOS CLI config.
+So the Multiverse must be added to the DC/OS CLI config.

-See the [DCOS CLI docs](../../docs/dcos-cli.md#multiverse) on how to add the multiverse repo.
+See the [DC/OS CLI docs](../../docs/dcos-cli.md#multiverse) on how to add the multiverse repo.

 ## Install etcd